neu-se/CS4530-Spring-2022/Assignments/HW2/hw2.md

 📝 Check your work: When you run the API sanity test suite (`npm test CoveyTownConversationAPI`), you should now see "Executes without error when creating a new conversation" succeed.
 Other tests may fail.

 Implement the method `addConversationArea` method in `CoveyTownController`.
 Recall from the architectural diagram above that the `CoveyTownController` is responsible for keeping track of all of the state regarding a single town, including its conversation areas.
 Avery has already added a private field, `_conversationAreas` to `CoveyTownController`.
 Your task is to implement the `addConversationArea` method, which should have the following behavior:
+1. Check that the `topic` is defined: it is not permitted to create a conversation area an empty string as the topic, if this is the case return `false`.
-1. The method must check to see if there is an existing conversation area with the requested `label`, and if one already exists, return `false`.
+2. Check to see if there is an existing conversation area with the requested `label`, and if one already exists, return `false`.
+3. Check to see if the `boundingBox` of the new conversation area overlaps with any existing, and if so, return `false`.
+  * The `x, y` position of the box denotes the *center* of the box on the map, `height` and `width` represent the overall height and width of the box.
-2. Any players who are in the region defined by the `boundingBox` of the new conversation area should be added to it as `occupants`, and those players should have their `_activeConversationArea` property set to that new conversation area.
+4. Any players who are in the region defined by the `boundingBox` of the new conversation area should be added to it as `occupants`, and those players should have their `_activeConversationArea` property set to that new conversation area.
-    * The `x, y` position of the box denotes the *center* of the box on the map; a player is defined as inside of this box if the `x, y` position of the player is anywhere within the bounding box.
+    * A player is defined as inside of a box if the `x, y` position of the player is anywhere within the bounding box.
-3. Notify all listeners that are subscribed to this town that the newly created conversation area was created, by invoking `onConversationUpdated(theNewConversationArea)` on each.
+5. Notify all listeners that are subscribed to this town that the newly created conversation area was created, by invoking `onConversationAreaUpdated(theNewConversationArea)` on each.

 This is a much bigger task than the first one.
 Note that you will undoubtedly find it useful to add new helper methods (private or public), perhaps in `CoveyTownController`, `Player`, or both.
 You *must not* add additional fields to track the conversation area's state: the data model that Avery defined is the data model that you must use!